- Guide based on suits by Manguwu, most infomation should be transferrable -

 • Be careful of your surroundings, you take up a larger space now

-• Air out suit after suiting sessions, spread out and allow to dry, use fan if available
+• Air out suit after suiting sessions, use fan or a fursuit drying hanger if possible

-• Use fursuit spray to disinfect, commercial disinfecting spray can do the trick but some sprays may have chemicals that can damage your suit * Dont use deodorant on your suit pls *
+• Use fursuit spray to disinfect right after de-suiting, commercial disinfecting spray can do the trick (at your own risk) Don't use deodorant on your suit pls!!

 • Brush your suit